 This tab also gives you options related to searchability, exporting, and archives.

-This has nothing to do with whether your CPT is visible on the frontend and everything to do with how it displays in your WordPress navigation and admin menus.
+This has nothing to do with whether or not your CPT is visible on the frontend, and everything to do with how it displays in your WordPress navigation and admin menus.
 You can set these options here, including whether or not the CPT has its own icon as a menu item.

 This tab allows you to configure how your new CPT interacts with WP_Query